 Are you a new freelance writer looking to write online?
 When you're just getting started as a freelance writer, you probably have a lot of questions.
 And one of those questions is probably about what kinds of gigs are actually open to new writers.

 If you want to focus on writing for the Web, there are several types of gigs you can find, no matter what your experience level is.
-Here are five examples of online freelance writing jobs often open to beginners.
+Here are five examples of online jobs often open to beginner freelance writers.
 They might be just what you need to start building your portfolio.

 Many blogging gigs are open to newer freelance writers.
 In fact, I'd wager that most publicly advertised blogging gigs would fall into this area, with much higher paying work available as you build your experience.